nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 “Hello!”
 She yawned and flicked off her cigarette ash and continued smoking.
 A chic veneer over a hard, restless, insensitive body.
-Fascinating, nevertheless....
-For the moment, just as she was, she was desirable and provoked responses in him.
+Fascinating, nevertheless.<span class="three-dots"></span>For the moment, just as she was, she was desirable and provoked responses in him.
 He shuffled up to the couch and caressed her.